scarbrob/RGBPuzz/frontend/public/PRIVACY_POLICY.md

 ## Children's Privacy

 RGBPuzz is not intended for children under 13.
 We do not knowingly collect information from children under 13.
-If you believe a child has provided us with personal information, please contact us through the website.
+If you believe a child has provided us with personal information, please file an issue at https://github.com/scarbrob/RGBPuzz/issues

 ## International Users